Sunflower Seeds (artwork)

 Kui Hua Zi (Sunflower Seeds) is an art installation created by contemporary artist and political activist Ai Weiwei.
 It was first exhibited at the Tate Modern art gallery in London from 12 October 2010 to 2 May 2011.
 The work consisted of one hundred million individually hand-crafted porcelain sunflower seeds which filled the gallery's 1,000 square metre Turbine Hall to depth of ten centimetres.

 Viewers were originally able to interact and walk across the sunflower seeds, but after the Tate Modern Museum feared that the dust emitted from the installation could be harmful, they fenced it off.
-Smaller collections of the seeds have been exhibited in twelve exhibitions from 2009–2013 in museums and galleries across the world.
+Smaller collections of the seeds have been exhibited in twelve museums and galleries across the world from 2009 to 2013.

 Background

 Ai Weiwei is a conceptual artist from China.
 Towards the later 20th century, he led societal movements challenging the Chinese Communist Party.
 Ai has felt the presence and pressures of the society that the Chinese government has imposed on the peoples, and that is generated into his artwork.
 "From a very young age I started to sense that an individual has to set an example in society", he has said.
 "Your own acts and behaviour tell the world who you are and at the same time what kind of society you think it should be."